ru44/ru44.github.io/README.md

-# all my projects I will connect them with this website
+# all my projects I will connect it with this website